 "If I hadn't driven into a dead end, it might have worked.
 Just as I turned around, he turned in and we almost hit head on.
 I went off the bridge and he went into the field."

 "You didn't get a look at him?"

-"Rightly so, but most likely he needed you alive."
+"You had enough sense to get away."
 Powers rounded the corner to Fox Road.
 "Now that we've got that part figured out, what about the envelope?
 Why a blank envelope and blank paper?"

 "I agree with Clay on that.
-He said somebody was messing with me.
+He said somebody was 'messing' with me.
 I didn't know the paper in the envelope was blank.
 I was told it had instructions on how to contact the lawyers about the estate.
 The blank envelope must have been a signal.
 As soon as I handed it to the missing person, he was marked."

 "And so were you."

 "Yeah, somebody's using me for a bird dog.
 Why?
 That's the question I'm going to ask John R. Regan as soon as I can get another rental car and be on my way to Medford."